 Devils Thumb Pass and King Lake Trail is a 28.6 mile moderately trafficked loop trail located near Nederland, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from July until September.
+The trail offers a number of activity options and is best used from July until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Eldora: Travel west to the Hessie Townsite on CR #130

 Hands down the best hike I've been on this summer.
 I've done a majority of the hikes in the Nederland's area and this easily tops the list at number 1 in my opinion.
 It has the best components of every hike.
 It took me most of the day, about 10 hours in all, but that was with talking to other campers and hikers along the way, plus a few extra stops to rest.
 The views along the high lonesome Trail makes it all worth it, especially when overlooking Devils thumb lake and eventually kings lake.
 10/10 would recommend this for well seasoned hikers.

 Hiked May 19.
 Still tons of snow.
 Still fairly compact in the shade, started getting slushy in the sunshine.
 Snowshoes would have been really helpful.
 Hike was beautiful regardless.
 Amazing vistas.
 Didn't see another person after the 1st mile or so.
 Would have definitely lost the trail in the snow several times over if it hadn't been for some day or so old tracks.
 Saw a few mountain lion tracks.
 Will definitely repeat in summer.